 Fitness and Performance

 Squatting.
 One of those exercises we love to hate but which has so many benefits.
-If you’ve ever experienced back pain during or after squatting then this is the blog post for you.
-Bodyset’s expert physiotherapist Julia is here to explain the benefits of squats in more detail and share her tips for preventing back pain.
+If you’ve ever experienced back pain during or after squatting, then this is the blog post for you.
+Bodyset’s Head of Physiotherapy, Julia Petersbelk details the benefits of squats and how to avoid back pain…

-Around the world, athletes squat regularly.
+Around the world, athletes in all sports squat regularly.
 But why?
 Research has shown that squatting has a direct impact on your body’s power – your ability to overcome resistance with speed.
 So, excellent squatting strength results in greater power and an increase in sprint speed.
-Even if you’re not a pro athlete, including squats in your training plan is really valuable.
+Even if you’re not a pro athlete, including squats in your training plan is incredibly valuable.
 Benefits include:

 - Increased flexibility.
-Performing big movements under load improves your strength, range of movement at your joints and muscle length.
+Performing big movements under load improves your strength, range of movement in your joints and muscle length.

 - Greater core strength.
 A well-executed squat requires all the major muscles in the body to work together.
-Your deep stabilising muscles keep your body steady and balanced through the exercise and, over time, your core strength will improve.
+Your deep stabilising muscles keep your body steady and balanced throughout the exercise and, over time, your core strength will improve.

-- Protection from injury.
-A squat works all the leg muscles together, providing great synchronisation for the body.
-A well-coordinated body equals a more stable body; one that is less likely to become injured when running, jumping and performing daily tasks like picking up children or lifting boxes.
+- Injury prevention.
+Squats work all the leg muscles together, providing great synchronisation for the body.
+A well-coordinated body is a more stable body; one that is less likely to become injured when running, jumping and performing daily tasks like picking up children or lifting boxes.

 When performed properly, squatting is unlikely to result in injury.
 However, the spine is the most vulnerable of the joints during squatting and you may experience pain here.
 There are several reasons why this may happen: